lscobe16/propa-cheat-sheet/content/java.md

 ### Happens-before Relation

 If t1 "happens before" t2, it is guaranteed that potential side effects of t1 are visible to t2.
+This is a partial order and thus transitive!

 Rules that create "happens-before"-relationship: